The Be Here Beerfest

-Meet for drinks at 18:00 on Thursday at The Slug in Fulham.
+Meet for drinks at 19:00 on Thursday at London Bridge.

-Leaving at 20:00 from Fulham Broadway, going via London Bridge on the way (20:20: People should be at London Bridge for pickup).
+Leaving 20:00 London Bridge.
 Arriving in Munich at midday on Friday and then leaving from camp at 18:00 on Sunday, getting back to London around 9:30am.
 (See HOW TO GET THERE TAB for details)